Michael Downey (he/him)

-Michael Downey is Founding Co-Artistic Director of the new theatre company Speech of Fire and served as regular stage director and text coach for Seoul Shakespeare Company (SSC) from 2015 to 2019, having been an actor for SSC since 2010 and board member since 2011.
+Michael Downey is Founding Co-Artistic Director of Speech of Fire and served as regular stage director and text coach for Seoul Shakespeare Company (SSC) from 2015 to 2019, having been an actor for SSC since 2010 and board member since 2011.

 Michael directed SSC’s productions of The Merchant of Venice, Garage, The Winter’s Tale, and Much Ado About Nothing, forming the company's house style during those years.
 Other directing credits include New Year’s Eve by David MacGregor, and A Circular Play by Gertrude Stein.